-Professional negligence lawyer Emma Slade, looks at the importance of retainer documents in surveyors negligence claims
+Professional negligence solicitor Emma Slade looks at the importance of the retainer in surveyors negligence claims

 To overcome the parties bickering, the Act states that if the parties do not come to an agreement two months after the Counter-Notice is served, either party may apply to the Leasehold Valuation Tribunal for the LVT to make a decision.
 This is where the time limits come in: the application to the LVT must be made no later than six months after the Counter-Notice has been served, ie there is a slender four month window.
 If the application is not made, the Tenant has to wait another 12 months before he or she can serve another s42 Notice – and of course, property prices can always increase.
 And this is what happened in Mrs Littlewood’s case.